The following policies were approved by the Paige Library Board of Trustees on August 3, 2017, and updated on January 6

 Inter-Library Loan and Hold Policies

-Patrons of the Paige Memorial Library have access to materials available to libraries all across the state.
+Patrons of the Paige Memorial Library have access to materials available to libraries all across the state through our member network C/W Mars.
 It is our pleasure to offer such services.
 Holds may be placed in person, online, or over the phone.
 Inter-library loan materials may not be renewed.

-Patrons are reminded that while Paige Memorial Library materials do not come with fines, materials from other libraries do!
+Patrons are reminded that while Paige Memorial Library materials do not come with fines, materials from other libraries might.
 If you borrow a book from another library, Paige Memorial Library staff cannot waive fines or consequences for other libraries.
 We reserve the right to deny ILL services to any patrons with any ILL fines or overdue ILL items on their account.

 Due to the popularity of Inter-Library Loan items, we can only hold them on the shelf for two weeks.
 If a patron does not pick up the requested item, it will be sent back to the home library.
 Failure to pick them up will place the patron at the back of the line for hold requests.

-Patrons will be notified by phone or e-mail when reserved materials are available.
-If you do not have an e-mail, please let us know, and we will be sure to call when an item arrives.
+Patrons will be notified by phone, text, or e-mail when reserved materials are available.
+If you do not have text or an e-mail address, please let us know, and we will be sure to call when an item arrives.
 Please update any contact information as it changes to receive notices as they arise to avoid fines.

 Computer Use Policy:

 Computers are available only during open library hours.
 Telephone reservations will not be accepted.
 The library may generally impose limits, such as time limits, on the use of Library equipment.
 The Library reserves the right to terminate computer sessions at any time.
 Patrons are not allowed to eat or drink while using the computers to avoid possible spills and damage, and other messy activities should take place at an appropriate space.

 Computer privileges may be suspended or canceled, at the discretion of the Director if a patron is found tampering with the computers, including any violations noted below:

 - Degrading or disrupting equipment or system performance